College of Education

 AHE 648, ORGANIZATIONAL DEVELOPMENT AND CHANGE IN HIGHER EDUCATION, 3 Credits

 Examines the role of strategic, operational, and fiscal management and planning in leading inclusive and equitable higher education institutions.
 Analyzes strategies to efficiently and effectively manage institutional resources and explores the role of leaders in developing and executing strategic plans.
-Explains the role of leaders in supporting regional and program accreditation and compares different models of change.
-Identifies ways for leaders to lead proactive change and innovation.
-Analyzes the role of a budget manager including strategies for managing budget cuts and fluctuations.
-Explores elements of a budget, budget cycle, and steps for creating a budget and setting priorities.
+Explores the responsibility of a budget manager including the development of strategies for equitable budget management.
+Explains the development of organizational processes and policies.
+Analyzes leadership strategies for addressing emergent issues in higher education.

 Available via Ecampus